 To value (love, honor, pursue) anything more than God is an outright offense to the One who “. . . gave up his divine privileges; took the humble position of a slave and was born as a human being.
 And being found in appearance as a man, He humbled Himself and became obedient to death—even death on a cross.”
 (Phil.
 2:7-8).
 After all, He didn’t have to do it, but He did it simply because He thought YOU and I were worth it!

-I don’t know about you, but looking back and seeing how my values, desires, and goals have been transformed since I surrendered my life to Jesus, I must say that EVERYTHING I once held dear and all the earthly things that still surround me, just like in the featured image, are nothing more than garbage.
+I don’t know about you, but looking back and seeing how my values, desires, and goals have changed since I surrendered my life to Jesus, I must say that EVERYTHING I once held dear and all the earthly things that still surround me, just like in the featured image, are nothing more than garbage.

 If your life has been changed by Jesus Christ, I invite you to say this prayer: